 Treating Flexor Tendon Lacerations

-Your doctor can tell if your flexor tendon is cut by examining your finger.
+Your healthcare provider can tell if your flexor tendon is cut by examining your finger.
 If the wound is very deep, the finger may be X-rayed to make sure the bone isn’t damaged or that there are no foreign objects in the wound.
-If the flexor tendon is cut all the way through or significantly damaged, your doctor may recommend surgery to rejoin the two ends of the tendon and repair any other damaged tissue.
+If the flexor tendon is cut all the way through or significantly damaged, your healthcare provider may recommend surgery to rejoin the two ends of the tendon and repair any other damaged tissue.
 After surgery, you’ll need to follow a specific exercise program to regain movement in the finger.

 Your surgeon first exposes the cut tendon often with a zigzag-shaped incision.